Coffee sleeves are super easy to create and can be used in many different ways. Learn how to quickly and easily make your own coffee cup sleeve!

 This is a part of Craft Lightning week where we are sharing felt projects all week that can be made in 15 minutes or less.
-You can see today’s ideas at the bottom of this post.
-You can also catch up with the ideas from day 1 and day 2.
+If you want to catch all the other ideas (and believe me, you DO!), I rounded up all the felt craft ideas for you.

 - Felt (I used the Cricut felt sheets)